mktrm/cs426-fall23/index.md

     - This contains a number of truly outstanding (and very recent and up-to-date) books on computer architecture, any of which you can download free while in the UCSD domain.
 In particular, see the books on Processor Microarchitecture (most useful for this class), Performance Evaluation Methods, Memory System, and Multithreading Architectures.

 ## Format
 Course format is lectures over Zoom, four days per week.
 Attendance is strongly recommended, but not required.
-All the lectures will be recorded.
+All the lectures will be recorded and will be posted a few hours after the lectures.
 The slides will be available for download before each lecture (See [Agenda](#agenda-tentative)).

+{: .note }
 A quick reminder: Effective learning comes from **active engagement** and **re-enforcement**.
 Therefore, we will have plenty of activities during lectures.
-Also, assignments, and grading are designed to help with this.
+These activities also help you to meet and interact with other students, which is particularly important for our new remote world.
+Moroever, assignments, and grading are designed to help with re-enforcement and active engagemnet.

 ## Online Discussion
 Discussions, Q&A, peer-to-peer instruction, etc. take place on our [Piazza](#).
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.

+{: .warning }
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.
+Also, we are told that Piazza uses student data for marketing.
+But, unfortuently, I could not find any good alternative to replicte the same discussion expericene.
+So, please keep the privacy issue in mind when using it.

 ## Office Hours